harvzor/language-transfer/README.md

 Proof of concept (prototype) of Language Transfer web app.

-This is a .NET Core app with a React frontend.
+This is a .NET Core app with a React front end.

 <p align="center">
     <img alt="Language Transfer Web App on iPhone" src="/project/language-transfer-v1.png"/>